Tolkien Init.

 “Many critics (among them, Shippey, Flieger, Anne C. Petty, and Jason Fisher) have pointed out the importance of the editor of the Finnish Kalevala, Elias Lönnrot, for the “Silmarillion” (see ch.
 18); but other such role models have also been suggested.
 St Jerome made “an entirely fresh translation of the Bible from what were then believed to be the earliest extant texts in their original languages (Hebrew, Aramaic, and Greek)”” (Nagy 112).

 In Lóthlorien we also see the phenomenon of the ladder or “rope ladder” which we would expect to find if it represents the centre, the top of the mountain, the location of the Earthly Paradise, “the heart of Elvendom” at the heart in Eeriness.
 This eighth rung appears as the “flet”, the “talan” in the Mallorn trees and the grey elven ropes with which the hobbits climb up.
-The lattice of the lattice gate of the Cottage of Lost Play with its lattice windows is echoed in the “pavilion among the trees”, a reference to the butterfly as previously noted, created for the hobbits by the Elves, and the two concentric rings of trees in Cerin Amroth of the World Soul.
+Jesus’s words in Mathew about the camel passing through the eye of a needle to get into heaven seem appropriate if we consider that the word “camel” is actually considered to be a mistranslation of “rope”.
+The original Greek word in the Bible is kámilos, which means “rope” or “cable”.
+The lattice gate of the Cottage of Lost Play with its lattice windows is echoed in the “pavilion among the trees”, a reference to the butterfly as previously noted, created for the hobbits by the Elves, and the two concentric rings of trees in Cerin Amroth of the World Soul.
 Moreover we’re told that on the flet where the pavilion is created “on one side was there a light plaited screen” (LotR 2.VI.344).
 “Plait” gives the noun: ““interlaced strands of hair,”“, and the verb: ““to braid or weave (something),”“, a lattice.
 This agrees with the hair of the trees at the centre of Eeriness which we identified to be interwoven just as the hair of “You and I” in the Cottage of lost Play poems.
 This higher rung is also repeated in Cerin Amroth which we’ve identified to represent the World Soul.

 Tolkien draws our attention to the numbers seven and eight in the moment the hobbits first ascend the flet of the tree before they reach the Nimrodel.
 The flet in the Mallorn trees in Cerin Amroth represents the eight gate.
 Haldir asks how many of the Fellowship are here.
 Aragorn replies “eight” and lists them.
 Haldir responds: